calbasantana/pi5-nas/README.md

 # Enabling PCIe Port on Pi

-One of the last things we need to do is to enable the PCIe port on the pi.
+One of the next things we need to do is to enable the PCIe port on the pi.
 Run the following command:

 ```bash
 sudo nano /boot/firmware/config.txt